My favourite calligraphy supplies and where to buy them

 It’s a cartridge pen with three nib sizes, so it’s great for people trying calligraphy for the first time who might be daunted by a dip pen and ink!

-I’ve just started using Manuscript’s Modern Calligraphy set in workshops too, which has been curated by Artsynibs and has three nibs to try, as well as a straight holder, bottle of ink and instruction sheet.
+I’ve also used Manuscript’s Modern Calligraphy set in workshops, which has been curated by Artsynibs and has three nibs to try, as well as a straight holder, bottle of ink and instruction sheet.

 For colour, I love writing with gouache and have found Winsor and Newton’s Designers Gouache is the most reliable.